graphcore-research/flash-attention-ipu/demo/README.md

-# NanoGPT using FlashAttention for IPU
+# Optimizing Memory Usage with Custom Ops: A Case Study with FlashAttention

-Demo using flash-attention-ipu library with nanoGPT
+Demo using the `flash-attention-ipu` library with nanoGPT.

 # License
 Copyright (c) 2023 Graphcore Ltd. Licensed under the MIT License.